Doubly robust estimation and sensitivity analysis for marginal structural quantile models: Doubly Robust Estimation and Inference

-\begin{remark} While our primary focus is on the parametric specification of the nuisance functions, leading to a doubly robust MSQM estimator, it is theoretically feasible to enhance this estimator through double machine learning, which incorporates nonparametric modeling of nuisance functions \citep{chernozhukov2018double}.
-In Appendix F, we describe a double machine learning MSQM estimator with cross-fitting techniques (denoted by $\widehat{\bm\theta}_q^{\text{np}}$) and provide preliminary results on the required rate conditions for consistency, asymptotic normality and semiparametric efficiency.
-The results suggest that $\widehat{\bm\theta}_{q}^{\text{np}}$ is CAN and efficient if all components in $h_{nusiance}$ are consistently estimated and the product of the convergence rate between the propensity score estimate and the outcome distribution estimate at the $k$-th time period, for all $k=1,\dots,K$, are at least $o_p(n^{-1/2})$ in $L_2(P)$-norm (see Theorem S1 in Appendix F for a precise statement of this result).
-In practice, the set of propensity scores $\{\pi_k(\bar A_k,\bar{\bm L}_k),k=1,\dots,K\}$ can be estimated using many state-of-the-art machine learners designed for binary classification (e.g., the neural networks by \cite{chen1999improved} and random forests by \cite{wager2015adaptive}).
-However, machine learning estimation of the entire outcome distribution functions $\{F_{Y_{\bar A_k,\underline a_{k+1}}|\bar A_k,\bar{\bm L}_k},k=1,\dots,K\}$ can be non-trivial and the theoretical properties of nonparametric machine learning CDF estimators in general settings are relatively less studied.
-In Appendix F, we explain that, under a special case when all time-varying covariates, $\{\bm L_1,\dots,\bm L_K\}$, are categorical with finite number of levels, then the $o_p(n^{-1/4})$ rate can be obtained by kernel smoothing based on a $g$-formula representation of $F_{Y_{\bar A_k,\underline a_{k+1}}|\bar A_k,\bar{\bm L}_k}$ developed in Appendix F. However, if the time-varying covariates are high-dimensional with many continuous components, identifying a suitable machine learning CDF estimator that can achieve the $o_p(n^{-1/4})$ rate and integrating it into the double machine learning MSQM estimator will require future investigation. \end{remark}
+\begin{remark} {While our primary focus is on the parametric specification of the nuisance functions, it is feasible to enhance this estimator through double machine learning, which incorporates nonparametric modeling of nuisance functions \citep{chernozhukov2018double}.
+In Web Appendix F, we describe a double machine learning MSQM estimator with cross-fitting techniques (denoted by $\widehat{\bm\theta}_q^{\text{np}}$) and provide results on the required rate conditions for consistency, asymptotic normality and efficiency.
+The results suggest that $\widehat{\bm\theta}_{q}^{\text{np}}$ is CAN and efficient if all components in $h_{nusiance}$ are consistently estimated and the product of the convergence rate between the propensity score estimate and the outcome distribution estimate at the $k$-th time period, for all $k=1,\dots,K$, are at least $o_p(n^{-1/2})$ in $L_2(P)$-norm (Theorem S4 in Web Appendix F).
+In practice, the set of propensity scores $\{\pi_k(\overline A_k,\overline{\bm L}_k),k=1,\dots,K\}$ can be estimated using state-of-the-art machine learners for binary classification.
+However, machine learning estimation of the entire potential outcome distributions can be non-trivial and the theoretical properties of machine learning CDF estimators in general settings are relatively less studied.
+In Web Appendix F, we explain that, under a special case when all $\{\bm L_1,\dots,\bm L_K\}$ are categorical, it is feasible to pursue double machine learning by estimating $F_{Y_{\overline A_k,\underline a_{k+1}}|\overline A_k,\overline{\bm L}_k}$ with nonparametric estimators for conditional CDFs (e.g., Kernel smoothing, highly adaptive lasso \citep{hejazi2022haldensify}).
+However, if the time-varying covariates are high-dimensional with many continuous components, identifying a suitable machine learning CDF estimator for the potential outcome distributions requires future investigation.} \end{remark}